Frequently Asked Questions

 On the Mini: We get around 30mpg on our Mini Cooper S Convertible, which is great for a runaround car.

 On the Motorhome: When we stick to our optimal cruising speed of 55-65 miles per hour, we average around 7-7.5MPG and that’s hauling a fully loaded coach and tow vehicle, albeit a small, light one!
 It’s not great, but remember, because we tend to slow camp, we’re often parked in a location for a couple of weeks at a time, or in a general area for up to a month!
-When asked this question, we like to paraphrase Brian from the blog Everywhere Once: “It may not be good mileage for a vehicle, but it’s great mileage for a house!”
+When asked this question, we usually reply with “It may not be good mileage for a vehicle, but it’s great mileage for a house!”

 Q16: Isn't an RV lifestyle kind of unfriendly to the environment?